Design Education · Long-Form Leadership

 What We Built

-I developed a structured critique framework used across all three courses and eventually adopted by adjacent programs.
+I developed a structured critique framework used across all three of my courses.
 The framework gave students explicit roles (presenter, questioner, synthesizer), time constraints, and a written output requirement.
 Critique became a skill taught explicitly rather than absorbed implicitly — and student work improved measurably as a result.

 Results